haryash/datacleaningHAR/README.md

 7. Not wanted columns, that is columns that are not Activity, Subject or contain mean() or std(), are removed
 8. The data set is grouped by Activity and Subject
 9. The mean is calculated for each variable on each combination of Activity and Subject
+10. It's all written to the result file activity_data.txt